 An academic credentials assessment must be provided by all applicants who received their education outside of Canada.
 For the list of approved academic credential assessment services. *Comprehensive or full course-by course assessment required*

 A copy of all certificates, diplomas, degrees, transcripts and course outlines (if available) from the education received in the science field.

-Special Consideration applicants may be required to take refresher or specific course work at the discretion of the MLPAO if education and experience is greater than 5 years old and to address any competency gaps that may not have been covered by previous education and experience.
+Special Consideration applicants are required to take refresher or specific course work at the discretion of the MLPAO.

 How to Register & Send Supporting Documentation

-Email to firstname.lastname@example.org the attachments of scanned documents or photos of documents or,
+Email to firstname.lastname@example.org the attachments of scanned documents or photos of documents.

-Review, assessment and approval takes place once the exam registration is complete.
+Review and assessment takes place once the exam registration is complete.
 This includes all documents and fees must be received.
 Applicants will be notified by email of their eligibility approximately one (1) month following the application registration deadline.